The Importance of Play in Child Development(Last Updated On: October 20, 2020)

 - Miracle Recreation® Wants to Help Your Kids Have Fun

 Is there anything that sounds more joyful than the sound of kids at play?
 The happiness on their faces and the sound of bliss in their voices show how much kids enjoy being able to play and engage with friendships in their community.
-School and community playgrounds are often the foundation of friendships that last years.
-Not only does play help kids develop their social skills and build friendships, but it also provides numerous other benefits that help a child become well-rounded.
-What is the role of play in child development?
-Read on to learn how play promotes children’s development and learning.
+Oftentimes, school and community playgrounds are the foundation of friendships that last years.
+Long-lasting friendships are not the only benefit of play and playgrounds.
+Read on to learn more about the benefits of play.

 Benefits of Play for Children

 In the 21st century, with our harried and nonstop family lifestyles, many temptations can lure your kids away from play.
 Television, computer games and smartphones all aim to capture a significant portion of kids’ attention.
 Advertisers and retailers are increasingly reaching out to younger and younger kids in an effort to convince them or their parents to buy new electronic products.
 In this push for kids to have more and more screen time, we’re neglecting one of the most important elements of their development: time to play.

 Why is playing important?
 Play is so essential for child development around the world that the United Nations High Commission for Human Rights recognizes it as a right of every child.
 Play is critical for kids to develop the emotional, social and creative thinking skills they’ll need when they’re adults.
 Play allows them to engage with their surrounding environment and with others in their community in a fun context.
 It enables them to explore ideas and different ways to behave, testing their boundaries and growing in the process.